devpi/devpi/doc/adminman/server-status.rst

 On initial startup, each devpi-server instance generates a UUID which it returns through a ``X-DEVPI-SERVER-UUID`` HTTP header.
-When operating as a replica, the remote master's UUID is interally stored as well and compared for consistency on subsequent requests.
+When operating as a replica, the remote master's UUID is internally stored as well and compared for consistency on subsequent requests.